 - Meeting-focused rather than legal-workflow-focused

-- Best for: firms primarily needing live meeting transcription
+- Best for: firms that mostly need live meeting transcription

 Verdict

-For law firms that need fast, affordable transcription with AI-powered search and citation capabilities, VidNotes offers the strongest combination of features.
-Rev remains the gold standard when certified human transcripts are required for court.
-Otter works well for live meeting capture but lacks the depth of post-transcription analysis that legal work demands.
+For firms that want fast, affordable transcription with AI search and citation capabilities, VidNotes is the strongest combination of features.
+Rev is still the gold standard when you need certified human transcripts for court.
+Otter works for live meeting capture but doesn't go deep on the post-transcription analysis legal work usually demands.

 Practical Legal Use Cases

-Deposition Prep: Transcribe opposing counsel's prior depositions, use AI chat to identify inconsistencies, and export relevant segments with timestamps for your brief.
+Deposition Prep: Transcribe opposing counsel's prior depositions, use AI chat to surface inconsistencies, and export relevant segments with timestamps for your brief.

 Client Intake: Record initial consultations, generate action items for the engagement letter and follow-up tasks, and keep a searchable record of what was discussed.